-Interest rate risks are monitored by way of sensitivity analysis.
-These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net interest income and shareholder's equity as at September 30, 2018.
+A fundamental part of Bank's interest rate risk management framework is to closely monitor the sensitivity of the impact of an immediate and sustained 100 & 200 basis point shock over a projected one year period on annual income.
+These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net interest income as at September 30, 2019.
 The interest rate sensitivity analysis is based on the assumption that volumes remain stable over the analysis period and that management responds to changes in market interest rates and other risk factors.
-The interest rate sensitivity analysis does not reflect the movement in the fair value of investment securities from changes in market interest rates, which would be recorded as OCI within equity.
-The sensitivity analysis is consistent with the prior year.